AI Security Bootcamp

 Week 4: Capstone Project

-- Choose your focus: Implement novel security solutions, replicate sophisticated attacks, or conduct authorized penetration testing
+• Implement novel security solutions, replicate sophisticated attacks, or conduct security research

-- Work with expert mentors on security challenges
+• Work with expert mentors on cutting-edge AI security challenges

-Our ideal candidate cares about safe and responsible development of AI systems.
-They also have some prior experience with deep learning (training/evals) and are comfortable with Python.
+AISB is designed for researchers and engineers who care about securing the development of AI systems.
+Ideal participants have prior experience with deep learning (training/evals) and are comfortable with Python.

 FAQs